Updated July 15th, 2019

 Optimize your site with Speed Boostr!
 Haha but ya that’s our core service – Speed Boostr optimization services.

-If you want to fly solo on this, we’re here to help with that too – check our free Shopify Analyzer app to see how your site is doing performance-wise and where/how you can optimize it.
+If you want to fly solo on this, we’re here to help with that too – use our free Shopify Analyzer app to see how your site is doing performance-wise and where/how you can optimize it.

 More Shopify SEO apps